SalomePlatform/adao/doc/reference.rst

   CostDecrementTolerance
     This key indicates a limit value, leading to stop successfully the iterative optimization process when the cost function or the surrogate decreases less than this tolerance at the last step.
-The default is 10e-6, and it is recommended to adapt it the needs on real problems.
+The default is 1.e-6, and it is recommended to adapt it to the needs on real problems.

   StoreInternalVariables
     This boolean key allows to store default internal variables, mainly the